mvlearn/mvlearn/docs/install.rst

-Here, we assume you have created a conda environment with one of the accepted python versions, and you intend to install the full ``mvlearn`` release into it (with torch dependencies included).
+Here, we assume you have created a conda environment with one of the accepted python versions, and you intend to install the full ``mvlearn`` release into it (with extra dependencies included).
 For more information about using conda-forge feedstocks, see the `about page <https://conda-forge.org/>`_, or the `mvlearn feedstock <https://github.com/conda-forge/mvlearn-feedstock>`_.